Published On: Mar 10 2014 05:19:47 PM CDTUpdated On: Mar 17 2015 01:00:00 AM CDT

 1905: Franklin Roosevelt and Eleanor Roosevelt are married.

-1902: Bobby Jones, the most successful amateur golfer ever to compete on a national and international level, is born in Atlanta, Ga.
+1902: Bobby Jones, the most successful amateur golfer ever to compete on a national and international level, is born in Atlanta, Georgia.
 During his peak as a golfer from 1923 to 1930, Jones dominated top-level amateur competition, and competed very successfully against the world's best professional golfers.
 In 1930, he won the U.S. Amateur Championship to become the only golfer to ever win the (pre-Masters) Grand Slam, or all four major championships in the same calendar year.
 He died at age 69 on Dec.
 18, 1971.

-1897: After Bob Fitzsimmons, a 167-pound middleweight, knocks out the much larger Jim Corbett to win the world heavyweight championship in Carson City, Nev., he coins the phrase "The bigger they are, the harder they fall."
+1897: After Bob Fitzsimmons, a 167-pound middleweight, knocks out the much larger Jim Corbett to win the world heavyweight championship in Carson City, Nevada, he coins the phrase "The bigger they are, the harder they fall."

 1834: Gottlieb Daimler, an engineer and pioneer automobile manufacturer, is born in Schorndorf, Württemberg, in what is now Germany.
 He invented the high-speed internal combustion engine and built what was perhaps the first motorcycle.
 In 1890, he founded Daimler Motoren Gesellschaft with his lifelong business partner Wilhelm Maybach.
 The company produced the Mercedes and later merged into Daimler-Benz & Co. in 1926.